gitlabhq/terraform-provider-gitlab/website/docs/r/group.html.markdown

 * `web_url` - Web URL of the group.

+* `runners_token` - The group level registration token to use during runner setup.

 ## Importing groups

 You can import a group state using `terraform import <resource> <id>`.
 The